chenyang-08s/cartographer_files/issue_template.md

 Hi, I want to use the offline_backpack_3d example to generate a 3D map from a bag file.

 Because our robot is not built on ROS, I converted the data from time stamped pcd files and IMU outputs to a Rosbag file using the Rosbag API.

 I tried LOAM before and the data could be displayed on RVIZ correctly.

 Our robot has a single VLP16 Lidar and a IMU on board.
+I only have acceleration and angular velocity availiable so I set the first term of the orientation covariance to -1 and 0s to all acceleration and angular velocity covariances.

 I have edited the configuration files accordingly but nothing is showing up in RVIZ and local_trajectory_builder.cc throws warnings about empty range data and the trajectory seems to finish once it is generated.

 Could you please take a look and help to point out where I might have missed?
 All relevant files can be found in the repo, if you need any additional info please let me know.
 Thanks!